Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/provision-a-secured-locker.md

     - <strong>Subscription</strong>: the subscription in which to create the solution.

-    - <strong>Resource Group</strong>: unique name of a new resource group to host the Azure Percept AI/ML model and sensor data protection solution components.
+    - <strong>Resource Group</strong>: unique name of a new resource group to host the Azure Percept MM solution components.

     - <strong>Region</strong>: Azure region in which the solution will be deployed.